Farming Innovation Pathways: PigProGrAm

-A new project to reduce the environmental impact of ammonia emissions from livestock has been awarded funding under the government’s Farming Innovation Pathways Competition.
-Launching on 1st October, the PigProGrAm will bring together farming and engineering expertise to demonstrate a novel farm-focused solution for the harvesting of green ammonia from livestock waste.
+Beta is leading a project aiming to reduce the environmental impact of ammonia emissions from livestock.
+It was awarded funding in October 2021 under the government’s Farming Innovation Pathways Competition and concluded in September 2023.
+PigProGrAm brought together farming and engineering expertise to demonstrate a novel farm-focused solution for the harvesting of green ammonia from livestock waste.

-Led by Beta Technology, the research project also includes Agricultural and Horticultural Development Board (AHDB), Duynie, Projex Solutions, University of Leeds and a commercial pig unit in North Yorkshire.
+The research project also includes the Agricultural and Horticultural Development Board (AHDB), Duynie, Projex Solutions, University of Leeds and a commercial pig unit in North Yorkshire.
 The consortium brings together expertise in livestock farming, sustainable animal feed, chemical engineering, smart agricultural systems, market development, and dissemination.

 Project Leader Richard Cinderey from Beta explains: “Harvesting ammonia from livestock waste not only reduces local environmental impacts but provides an exciting opportunity to contribute to reducing climate change.
 The government’s ‘Ten Point Plan for a Green Industrial Revolution’ promotes the growth of low carbon hydrogen as part of the move towards net-zero by 2050.
 Ammonia is a carbon-free molecule with a high weight fraction of hydrogen making it an excellent candidate for its storage and transportation.”

 PigProGrAm, (Developing a Circular Economy for UK Pig Production Through Green Ammonia Harvesting), is a new project which has received £600k of funding under the government’s Farming Innovation Pathways Competition.
 The competition is a partnership between UKRI’s Transforming Food Production (TFP) challenge and the Department for Environment, Food and Rural Affairs (Defra) Farming Innovation Programme.
 Read more about the competition and other winners here.